Therapy Dog Training Free Online Course

 This course is all about helping you understand if pet therapy is a good volunteer opportunity for you and your dog.

 Hi, my name is Debbie LaChusa, and I’ve been certified as a pet therapy volunteer since 2014.
-I’m currently certified with both of my dogs, Hope and Faith, through two different therapy dog organizations: Love on a Leash, and Alliance of Therapy Dogs.
-I’m a former Love on a Leash Visit Captain, responsible for supervising pet therapy teams-in-training, and doing training visit evaluations.
+I’m currently certified with both of my dogs, Hope and Faith, through Alliance of Therapy Dogs.
+We were previously certified through Love on a Leash where I was a Visit Captain, responsible for supervising pet therapy teams-in-training, and doing training visit evaluations.
 I also spent three years as a member of the Love on a Leash national board of directors.

 I’ve done more than 500 pet therapy visits in a wide variety of venues, including the VA Hospital, libraries, nursing homes, assisted living facilities, health and rehab centers, memory care units, special needs classrooms, high schools, universities and colleges, and even an addiction support group.